SRCH2/srch2-ngn/documentation/docs/index.md

 the server. *Field* objects can be obtained by the static factory method of the *Field* class.

-A schema can also contain a *RecordBoostField* which will determine each record's record (as opposed to field) score when computing the relevance of search results.
-This field **will always** be float in type, and should be set from one to one hundred.
-An example of using the *RecordBoostField* would be if making an index containing a user's contacts, all starred contacts could have the value of the *RecordBoostField* set to fifty, and all non-starred contacts left at at a value of one.
-One is the default value for all records.

 For a searchable field, an additional parameter can be passed as the field's boost value, which is a relevance number that can be used in the ranking function to compute the relevance of each answer.
 Its default value is 1.